fsbraun/django-automations/doc/reference.rst

 This receiver can be sent the message ``"update_subscriber"`` and will require a token to specify the exected action.

+.. py:method:: Automation.publish_receivers

+    If this attribute is set to ``True`` the receivers of an automation are supposed to be visible to the outside.
+For now this implies that CMS plugins offer the receivers in their forms.
+Messages can be sent despite the setting von ``.publish_receivers``.

+    It is common practice not to define this attribute in base classes other classes inherit from to avoid receivers to be offered to users that are present only in base classes.

 Sending messages
 ----------------